stashed/docs/docs/addons/etcd/basic-auth/index.md

 ### Deploy Etcd

 At first, let's deploy an Etcd cluster.
-Here, we will use a StatefulSet and a Service for deploying an Etcd cluster consisting of three members.
-The Service is used for handling peer communications and client requests of the Etcd cluster.
+Here, we will use a StatefulSet and a Service to deploy an Etcd cluster consisting of three members.
+The Service is used for handling peer communications and client requests.

-Let's deploy an Etcd cluster named `etcd` using a StatefulSet and a Service from the YAML manifest as below,
+Here, is the sample YAMLs that we are going to use to deploy the Etcd cluster,

 ```yaml
 apiVersion: v1